Queen stresses importance of friends, family during pandemic

 |

-LONDON, England (AP) — Queen Elizabeth II highlighted the importance of staying in touch with friends and families during the coronavirus pandemic in a message broadcast yesterday.
+LONDON, United Kingdom (AP) — Queen Elizabeth II highlighted the importance of staying in touch with friends and families during the coronavirus pandemic in a message broadcast on Sunday.

-Britain's monarch also touched on the role of technology in keeping people connected amid the pandemic, in her royal address before Commonwealth Day today.
+Britain's monarch also touched on the role of technology in keeping people connected amid the global pandemic, in her royal address before Commonwealth Day on Monday.

-She made no mention of Oprah Winfrey's interview with Prince Harry and his wife, Meghan — the Duke and Duchess of Sussex — which was set to air yesterday evening in the US, and today in the UK.
+She made no mention of Oprah Winfrey's interview with Prince Harry and his wife, Meghan — the Duke and Duchess of Sussex — which is set to air Sunday evening in the US, and on Monday in the UK.

 Her message of unity stood in contrast to the turmoil in the royal family before the interview, which promises to provide an unprecedented glimpse into the couple's departure from royal duties and the strains it has put them under.